-Kilchoman Distillery was the brainchild of Anthony Wills, a 40 year veteran of the drinks industry.
-Wills entered the whisky business as an independent bottler in the 1990’s but by the early 2000’s he was finding it increasingly difficult to source top quality casks, as more and more of Scotland’s distilleries cottoned on to a surge in interest regarding single malts and chose to hold onto their stocks.
+Kilchoman Distillery was created by Anthony Wills, a 40 year veteran of the drinks industry.
+Wills entered the whisky business as an independent bottler in the 1990s but by the early 2000s he was finding it increasingly difficult to source top quality casks, as more and more of Scotland’s distilleries cottoned on to a surge in interest in single malts and chose to hold onto their stocks.

-After moving to Islay in 2000, Wills leased a cluster of semi-derelict buildings at Rockside Farm with the intention of opening the first new distillery on the island in 124 years.
-With funding secured construction soon began and the distillery was finally up and running by 2005, with the goal of having a product on the market as soon as possible made a priority.
+Wills moved to Islay in 2000 and leased a cluster of semi-derelict buildings at Rockside Farm with the intention of opening the first new distillery on the island in 124 years.
+With funding secured, construction commenced and Islay’s newest distillery was up and running by 2005.

-In the early days, Wills was advised by the late Dr. Jim Swan, consultant to many a fledgling distiller.
-Part of the plan from the beginning was to produce good quality whisky at a young age and in that regard Kilchoman was massively successful, inadvertently drawing up the blueprint for countless new distilleries that followed in their wake.
+In the early days, Anthony Wills was advised by the late Dr. Jim Swan, consultant to many a fledgling distiller.
+Part of the plan from the beginning was to produce good quality whisky at a young age and in that regard Kilchoman was massively successful, inadvertently drawing up the blueprint for countless other distilleries that followed in its wake.

-In 2010, they employed John McLellan who spent 21 years at Bunnahabhain, during which time he helped launch the spirit as a single malt for the first time in more than 100 years.
-McLellan would go on to play a key role, contributing to the creation of Kilchoman’s first core expression “Machir Bay” and overseeing the launch of their “100% Islay” release, which used barley grown only on the land surrounding the distillery.
-McLellan was forced to take leave in 2014 due to ill health and sadly passed away in 2016 but his place in history as one of the driving forces behind a new Islay single malt is secured.
+Another driving force came in the form of John McLellan, a veteran who spent 21 years at Bunnahabhain, during which time he helped to launch the spirit as a single malt for the first time.
+McLellan would go on to play a key role, contributing to the creation of Kilchoman’s first core expression “Machir Bay” and overseeing the launch of their “100% Islay” release, which used barley grown on the land surrounding the distillery.
+McLellan was forced to take leave in 2014 due to ill health and sadly passed away in 2016 but his place in history as one of the creators of the new Islay single malt is secured.

 First released in 2019, this single malt was created using 43 casks filled in 2012 and bottled at 50% abv without chill-filtering or colouring.
 It retails around £78 a bottle.